RamaSridhrut570/truth-or-lie/README.md

 # Truth or Lie

-*A one-day psychological narrative game about interrogation, deception, and control.*
+*A psychological narrative game about interrogation, deception, and control.*

 ---